katabase/2_CleanedData/README.md

 The data have been cleaned (level 2) but not post-processed ([level 3](https://github.com/katabase/3_TaggedData)) yet.

+## Schema

+You can find the ODD that validates the encoding in the repository `schema`.

 ## Workflow

 Once the data have been cleaned, we can start to extract information from the `desc`.